 So… Yay or Nay?

-Despite the recent study that I’ve talked about in the intro, erythritol is considered to be safe for the human body and safe for fatty liver as well.
+Erythritol is considered to be safe for the human body and safe for fatty liver as well.

 This means that a person with a weight of 150 pounds (around 69 kilograms) shouldn’t consume more than 5 tablespoons of erythritol per day.
 A level teaspoon contains about 4 g of erythritol – keep this in mind for measuring in the future.

 Even more, some studies (linked to below in the References tab) also claimed that it has actual health benefits: it acts as an antioxidant in the blood, protecting the blood vessels and potentially reducing the risk of heart disease.
+This is interesting, as it contradicts the recent findings of the studies I mentioned in the article’s opening.

-References: Wikipedia, Healthline, WebMD.
+Additional references: Wikipedia, Healthline, WebMD.

-I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
-Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.
+I was diagnosed with a fatty liver in 2014 and reversed it by mid-2015 through diet & lifestyle changes.
+Since then, I’ve been studying this condition continuously, keeping up to date with the latest scientific findings and practical approaches.

 I was advised of the possible harmful effects of Erythritol and Xylitol.
 NIH will tell you it may cause heart attacks.
 The simple fact that CNN announced it, I say it’s false.
 And if NIH has changed their viewpoint since I was last on there a couple weeks ago, I will have the same comment.
 I have a good feeling about either of them.
 So I will continue using both.